 SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

-At The Coca‑Cola Company, our Sustainability goals and initiatives are anchored by our purpose — to refresh the world and make a difference — and are core to our growth strategy.
-This resource provides an overview of our efforts to create a more sustainable business and better shared future, that makes a difference in people’s lives, communities and our planet.
+Sustainability is core to our purpose to Refresh the World, Make a Difference and our growth strategy.
+This resource provides an overview of our efforts to help create a more sustainable business and a better shared future.

 ▼ CLICK ON A TOPIC OF YOUR INTEREST ▼